the4chancup/4cc-aet-compiler/readme.txt

 Tool by Shakes

-Special thanks to Tomato for feature ideas
+Special thanks to Tomato for ideas and some of the engines used by this compiler

-Last updated: 12/10/2017 (v3.8)
+Last updated: 30/04/2017 (v3.9)